-PSBA urgent and crisis communications services provided to all members at no additional cost—a membership value that will be felt most, when the unplanned occurs.
+PSBA urgent and crisis communications services provided to all members at no additional cost—when you need it most!

 Frequently Asked Questions:

-Q: What qualifies as a crisis communications scenario with respect to the services provided?
+Q: What qualifies as an urgent or crisis communications scenario with respect to the services provided?

-A: Applicable scenarios may include a PR crisis, such as a damaging headline or story running in the media or a dramatic topic that is likely to hit the headlines.
-Other scenarios may include an actual crisis situation in one of the schools where communication to parents and the community is required.
+A: Applicable situations may include a sensitive announcement, such as a district leadership change; or a potential public relations crisis, such as a damaging story running in the media, or a dramatic topic that is likely to hit the headlines.
+Other scenarios may include an actual crisis incident in one of the schools, such a school closure or injury to students, where communication to parents and the community is required.
 A crisis is subjective, and the circumstances will range from potentially negative to moderately serious to critical in nature.
 Don’t hesitate to contact the hotline to determine if your situation warrants these services.

 Q: Who can utilize this service?